The Buddha of Suburbia (album): Songs

 The album's longest track, "The Mysteries", is an ambient instrumental piece evocative of Bowie's Berlin Trilogy.
 Featuring various electronic sounds and synthesiser loops, Bowie stated that "the original tape was slowed down, opening up the thick texture dramatically and then Erdal would play thematic information against it".
-"Bleed Like a Craze, Dad" features contributions from a trio called 3D Echo (Rob Clydesdale, Gary Taylor, Isaac Daniel Prevost), who were recording an EP at Mountain at the same time Bowie was.
+"Bleed Like a Craze, Dad" features contributions from the trio 3D Echo (Rob Clydesdale, Gary Taylor, Isaac Daniel Prevost), who were recording an EP at Mountain at the same time Bowie was.
 He almost raps during one section, which Buckley compares to his vocal on Lodger's "African Night Flight" (1979); Pegg also mentions the presence of "Lodger-style percussion" with Robert Fripp-type guitar licks.
 "Strangers When We Meet" uses a sound akin to the late-1970s works of Roxy Music with a guitar riff from the Spencer Davis Group's "Gimme Some Lovin'" (1966).
 Pegg calls it one of the album's "more conventional" tracks, featuring impressionist lyrics about the beginning of a relationship.
 O'Leary describes it as "tense, compact and nerv[y]".
 Bowie rerecorded the track for Outside.

 "Dead Against It" is evocative of various New York new wave bands from the late 1970s.
 O'Leary finds the lyric "clotted with internal rhymes and consonance".
 Bowie considered rerecording the song during the sessions for Outside and Earthling (1997), but the idea was scrapped.
 "Untitled No. 1" contains a dance beat influenced by Indian music.
 Bowie's phased vocals are both discernable (such as the line "It's clear that some things never change") and incomprehensible, with various "Ooohs" throughout.
 "Ian Fish, U.K. Heir" is an ambient piece reminiscent of the electronic work on "Heroes" (1977).
 It contains gramophone static and a slowed and distorted version of the title track's melody.
 In the liner notes, Bowie wrote: "The real discipline is ... to pare down all superfluous elements, in a reductive fashion, leaving as near as possible a deconstructed or so-called 'significant form', to use a 30's terminology."
 The title is an anagram of Hanif Kureishi.
 The album ends with an alternate version of the title track (labeled the "rock mix"), featuring Lenny Kravitz on guitar.